blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 	- They justify Jihaad with the Qur'aan's Ayah 2:216, which states:
 		- "Fighting has been made obligatory upon you ˹believers˺, though you dislike it.
 Perhaps you dislike something which is good for you and like something which is bad for you.
 Allah knows and you do not know."
 		- But this is the Ayah taken out of context, like all Jihadist groups do.
 Specifically, this was written for a time of war, when the Arabs were being under threat from the Quraysh tribes of Mecca.
 This Ayah was to give them hope for war.
 It also had verses requiring them to protect all the civilians who have made peace with them, or taken refuge with them, and even the war was against people who had broken the peace treaty between tribes, titled the "Constitution of Medina".
-- al-Qai'dah (meaning, "The Foundation")
+- al-Qai'dah (meaning, "The Foundation", of their creed)
 	- Basically less religiously trained, but global
 	- Compared to IS (Source: [IS vs Al-Qaeda](https://ctc.westpoint.edu/the-crisis-within-jihadism-the-islamic-states-puritanism-vs-al-qaidas-populism/)):
 		- Takes an inclusive, pragmatic, populist approach